Classes, Lectures & Tours

 Traces of a protective barrier help us understand their place in a wilderness and their apprehension over other Europeans nearby.
 An expansive roadway suggests homesickness; another, fear.
 Still-evident narrow, winding paths speak at once to the settlement’s tiny population and to the accessway that would take New York to greatness.
 A simple sign reminds us that the Dutch fell, and hard, to their major rivals.

-And then there remain Manhattan island’s commitment to making the most of limited space, its perpetual reclaiming of land from the sea, and always its devotion to the fullest possible exploitation of resources. . . all characteristic of the Dutch and handed down following their four-decade presence in this place they knew as New Amsterdam.
+And then there remain Manhattan island’s commitment to making the most of limited space, its perpetual reclaiming of land from the sea, and always its devotion to the fullest possible exploitation of assets. . . all characteristic of the Dutch and handed down following their four-decade presence in this place they knew as New Amsterdam.

 Dutch treatment of the resources that made New York’s rise a certainty affects and even determines our actions to the present day.